Where the islands shape the soul of cocoa

 Flavor Profile:

 Cocoa from Waikabubak is bold and expressive.
-It opens with a bright citrus sharpness, akin to grapefruit, then rounds into dried apricot, soft nutmeg, and a warm toasted bread finish.
-The contrast between brightness and warmth creates a vibrant, layered profile.
+It opens with a bright citrus sharpness, akin to grapefruit or tamarind, then rounds into dried apricot, roasted banana, and a warm toasted bread finish.
+The contrast between brightness and warmth creates a vibrant, layered profile that reveals complexity with every taste.

 Terroir:

-Waikabubak’s rugged terrain, semi-arid climate, and unique geology set it apart.
+Waikabubak's rugged terrain, semi-arid climate, and unique geology set it apart.
 Waikabubak lies in a dry highland savanna where hot days, cool nights, and limestone-rich soil create a stress-resilient cacao tree that concentrates flavor.
 The scarcity of rain and seasonal wind exposure force slow, concentrated growth, translating into intensity in the bean.
-This is a terroir of contrasts, where elemental forces carve out bold, resilient flavors.
+This is a terroir of contrasts, where elemental forces carve out bold, resilient flavors that feel both ancient and alive.

 Community: